NethServer/ns8-traefik/README.md

 - `type` (one of `internal` or `custom`): use `internal` for Let's Encrypt certificates, `custom` for uploaded certificates.
 - `serial` (string): the serial number of an intenal certificate
+- `obsolete` (bool): to remove internal certificates marked "obsolete"
 - `path` (string): the file path of a custom certificate

 The effects depend on the certificate type:

 - `internal` If the certificate was obtained from Let's Encrypt using the ACME protocol, the `serial` is removed from Traefik's `acme.json` file and Traefik is immediately restarted.
+If `serial` is not given and `obsolete:true` is, remove any obsolete internal certificate.
 - `custom` If the certificate was uploaded, the matching `path` is erased from disk along with its relative private key and Traefik's configuration.